alexandre-touret/alexandre-touret.github.io/content/posts/gcp_certification.en.md

 Try to sleep the night before and be in good shape.
 The exam lasts 2 hours, and you will need the entire time.
 Personally, I submitted my answers 1 minute before the end.

+Finally, some of the questions are based on case studies that Google has already published.
+It is recommended to read these case studies before the exam.
+If you can study and design these platforms in advance, it will be even better, as it will save you time during the exam.

 ## Conclusion